 * Government war on pollution forcing some plants to shut

-* Cooling property market also weighing on demand (Adds comments from stats bureau, analyst)
+* Cooling property market also weighed on demand (Adds details)

-BEIJING, Oct 31 (Reuters) - Growth in China's manufacturing sector cooled more than expected in October in the face of tighter pollution rules that are forcing many steel mills, smelters and factories to curtail production over the winter.
+BEIJING, Oct 31 (Reuters) - Growth in China's manufacturing sector cooled more than expected in October in the face of a weakening property market and tighter pollution rules that are forcing many steels mills, smelters and factories to curtail production over the winter.

-While still easily in expansionary territory, China's monthly official factory survey also showed unexpected weakness in new export orders, which had been expected to pick up heading into the peak year-end shopping season.
+While still easily in expansion territory, China's monthly official factory survey also showed unexpected weakness in new export orders, which had been expected to pick up heading into the peak year-end shopping season.

 The data gives global investors their first look at business conditions in China at the start of the fourth quarter, with the government's punishing war on smog adding to uncertainty amid early signs of a slowdown in the world's second-largest economy.

 The official Purchasing Managers' Index (PMI) released on Tuesday fell to 51.6 in October, from to 52.4 in September, which was the strongest in over five years.

 It was the weakest reading in three months, but remained above the 50-point mark that separates growth from contraction on a monthly basis.

 Analysts surveyed by Reuters had forecast the PMI would fall slightly to 52.0, but still point to growth in the sector for the 15th straight month.